zengbing15/implement-dapp-doc/docs/felixbot-confirm-message.md

 ### Project Structure

-Clone and open the project you will see the following files:
+Clone and open the project, put the `UnsignedTx.json` in it, you will see the following files:

 ```bash
 $ git clone https://github.com/zengbing15/generate-message-tool.git